Black Carts Turret (Hadrian's Wall)

 This stretch of the Wall stands about 100 metres east of the Simonsburn road.
 Hadrian's Wall was built with two widths; the so-called Narrow Gauge and Broad Gauge.
 At Black Carts the Wall is Narrow Gauge, 2.3 metres wide.

-The turret was excavated three times, and a large quantity of coins was discovered, along with pieces of Roman millsones.
+The turret was excavated three times, and a large number of coins was discovered, along with pieces of Roman millstones.